-IAS/UPSC Exam Preparation – You must ask this question now how UPSC will assess you for everything that is required in an administrative officer through this exam.
-If this question is occurring to you then it is a good sign that you have the potential to be an IAS officer.
+IAS/UPSC Exam Preparation: You must now ask how UPSC will assess you for everything required in an administrative officer through this exam.
+If this question is occurring to you, then it is a good sign that you have the potential to be an IAS officer.

-It is obvious that if you opt for history and become a district collector you will not be asked to write a history of the district.
-If you take geography you will not have to produce a map of the district when you are a District Magistrate.
-Your vast reserves of general knowledge will not be of much use, once you start working as an administrative officer.
-So if all this is not required later, why does UPSC make us toil overeat?
+It is obvious that if you opt for history and become a district collector, you will not be asked to write a history of the district.
+If you take geography, you will not have to produce a district map as a District Magistrate.
+Your vast reserves of general knowledge will not be of much use once you start working as an administrative officer.
+So, if all this is not required later, why does UPSC make us toil overeat?

-The answer is simple, it is through these methods only that UPSC test your mind thoughts and character.
-This is similar to how before buying a new pot you tap it with your fingeres to check it.
-If you do not like UPSC pattern then I would like you to suggest another improved pattern which is full proof with no errors.
+The answer is simple: UPSC only tests your mind, thoughts and character through these methods.
+This is similar to how, before buying a new pot, you tap it with your fingers to check it.
+If you do not like the UPSC pattern, I suggest you suggest another improved pattern that is foolproof with no errors.
 This is not just difficult but almost impossible.
-You may hold any opinion about the UPSC selection process but as of now you have to say that whatsoever it is, howsoever it is, you have to tackle the current scenario and prove that you are IAS material.
+You may hold any opinion about the UPSC selection process.
+Still, as of now, you must say that whatever it is, however, you must tackle the current scenario and prove that you are IAS material.

 I decided to talk about this because I have seen young students study for up to twelve hours, year after year.
 They have this misconception that the more they will study; the more likely they are to pass the exam.
 This reasoning steams from there successful experience of university exams.
 However, the requirements of civil services and university are different.
 University exams test one’s knowledge not personality but knowledge is not required for civil services.
 Knowledge is only the means to test the analytical ability of the mind.
 If you do not develop the ability to critically analyze the knowledge you have gained, it will be difficult to qualify the civil services exam, even if you have memorized the entire syllabus.
 Civil services require strong personality and the way you analyze your knowledge can give clues to your personality.